abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_setup/py_setup_in_windows/py_setup_in_windows.rst

 18. Open Python IDLE and enter ``import cv2``.
 If no error, it is installed correctly.

-.. note:: We have installed with no other support like TBB, Eigen, Qt, Documentation etc. It would be difficult to explain it here.
+.. note:: We have installed with no other support like TBB, Eigen, Qt, Documentation, etc. It would be difficult to explain it here.
 A more detailed video will be added soon or you can just hack around.

 Additional Resources